VLSIDA/chip-tutorials/ordb-tcl.md

 ## Conclusion

+More informatio on TCL commands for timing can be found in the [STA Tutorial](sta.md).

 Using TCL within OpenROAD Flow Scripts can greatly enhance your ability to automate and control the design process.
 For more information on TCL scripting, refer to the [OpenROAD documentation](https://openroad.readthedocs.io/).